simonepri/sudoku-solver/readme.md

 the number of legal candidates for a cell the lower is the probability that our guess for that cell will result in a sudoku solution.

-Thus, is intuitively better to always try to guess values for cells that has the lowest number of candidates.
+Thus, is intuitively better to always try to guess values for cells that have the lowest number of candidates.

-To do this without affecting the current complexity of the `get_empty_cell`, similarly as we did for the strategy above, we keep track of the following two information using `O(S)` addition memory per-instance:
+To do this without affecting the current complexity of the `get_empty_cell`, similarly as we did for the strategy above, we keep track of the following two information using `O(S)` additional per-instance memory:
-- The row index the row that has the cell with the lowest number of candidates.
+- The row index of the row that has the cell with the lowest number of candidates.
 - The column index of the cell with the lowest number of candidates of each row.

-To obtain these info, on each set operation we do three things:
+To obtain the info, on each set operation we do three things:
-- For the current row we search the column with the lowest number of candidates in `O(S) * O(1) = O(S)`.
+- For the current row, we search the column with the lowest number of candidates in `O(S) * O(1) = O(S)`.
-- For each row of the current box we compare the number of candidate at the saved column index with the new number of candidates of all the columns of that box and we update the saved column index for that row if needed in `O(B) * O(B)
+- For each row of the current box, we compare the number of candidates at the saved column index with the new number of candidates of all the columns of that box, and we update the saved column index for that row if needed in `O(B) * O(B)
 * O(1) = O(S) * O(1) = O(S)`.
-- For each row we compare the number of candidates at the saved column index with the new number of candidates of the current column and we update the saved column index for that row and the saved row index if needed in `O(S) * O(1) = O(S)`.
+- For each row, we compare the number of candidates at the saved column index with the new number of candidates of the current column, and we update the saved column index for that row and the saved row index if needed in `O(S) * O(1) = O(S)`.

 ### Optimized addition and multiplication with BigInteger
-In Java BigInteger objects are immutable and thus every time an operation is executed on them a new object is instantiated.
+In Java, BigInteger objects are immutable and thus every time an operation is executed on them a new object is instantiated.

 We implemented two modified versions of the BigInteger class, namely `BigIntSum` and `BigIntProd`, that are mutable BitInteger and allow us to do sums and products in constant amortized time.

-> In general the libs we wrote doesn't execute the operation in constant amortized time but they do in our particular use case in which we mostly sum and multiply together small numbers.
+> In general, the libs we wrote doesn't guarantee constant amortized time operations, but they do in our particular use case in which we mostly sum and multiply together small numbers.

 ### Parallelize branches using the fork/join framework
-The Java's Fork/Join framework it's easy to reason with and has convenient theoretical guarantees.
+The Java's [fork/join][ref:fork-join] framework it's easy to reason with, and its [work-stealing][ref:work-stealing] scheduler provides convenient theoretical guarantees.

-A so called `RecursiveTask` can model fairly well a backtracking solver.
-Each backtracking choice can be tested concurrently forking on each choice.
+A so-called `RecursiveTask` class (`recursive_task` in the pseudo-code above) can model fairly well a backtracking solver.
+Each backtracking choice can be tested concurrently forking on each possible candidate.

 To minimize the overhead of task creation we employ two common strategies in the fork/join realm:
-- Reusing the same task rather than creating a new fork to simulate the first choice.
+- Reusing the same task rather than creating a new fork to simulate the first candidate.
-- Choosing a sequential cut-off in a way that the workload of task evenly distributed.
+- Choosing a sequential cut-off in a way that the workload is distributed evenly among the tasks.

 ### Parallelize board copy
-The `board` object has to be modified to fill a cell, so each parallel task has to have its local instance of the board.
+Since the `board` object has to be modified to fill a cell, each parallel task has to have its local instance of the board.

-Duplicating a board is an expensive operation, so instead of doing it eagerly in the constructor of the `RecursiveTask`, we only store the change that we want to try, and we make the copy of the board in its `compute` method that will be executed in a separate thread.
+Duplicating a board is an expensive operation, so instead of doing it eagerly in the callee task, we supply the `RecursiveTask` constructor with the change that we want to try, and we make the copy of the board in its `compute` method that will be executed in a separate thread.

-In this way we offload an expensive computation on the forks, decreasing the span.
+In this way we offload an expensive computation in the callee task, decreasing the span.

 ### Choose of the appropriate sequential cut-off
+Due to the overhead involved with the creation of parallel tasks, it's faster to switch to the sequential algorithm when the size of the problem becomes small enough.
+We will call that threshold problem size `sequential cut-off` or just `cut-off`.

+The way we can chose this value mostly depends on what we define as the `size of the problem`.

-We experimented with different ways to determine the cutoff:
+We experimented with the two following approaches:
-- recursion depth
-- still empty cells
+- The size of the problem is the number of empty cells to fill.
-- estimated search space
+- The size of the problem is the search space.

-We measured limited differences when choosing one of these parameters, provided that we optimize the value of the cutoff accordingly.
+We measured limited differences when choosing one of these parameters, provided that we optimize the value of the cutoff accordingly, but we used the second definition.

-The correlation graph in section [speedups obtained](#speedups-obtained) readily explains this result, that is the search space and empty cell have an almost perfect linear correlation.
+The correlation graph in the "[benchmark results](#benchmark-results)" section readily explains this result, that is, the search space and empty cell have an almost perfect linear correlation.
 Thus one can be used to estimate the other.

-Concretely the optimal sequential cutoff can be found looking at processor utilization patterns: it should be full during most of the computation and all the CPU should complete their task at the same time.
+Concretely, the optimal sequential cutoff can be found looking at processor utilization patterns: it should be full during most of the computation, and all the CPU should complete their task at the same time.
 The minimum sequential cutoff also has to consider the task creation overhead.

-## Experiments
+## Performance comparison
 <!-- Short intro of this section. -->

 ### Benchmark environment
-To get a scalable and homogeneous environment and reproducible results, we leveraged the [Google Cloud Infrastructure][ref:gcp].
+To get a scalable and homogeneous environment, we leveraged the [Google Cloud Infrastructure][ref:goole-cloud].

 The table that follows shows the specs of the machine we used.